someengineering/resoto.com/docs/how-to-guides/data-sources/collect-aws-resource-data.md

    ...
    ```

-## Authentication
+### 2. Authenticate with AWS

-**Resoto supports the authentication mechanisms described in the [Boto3 SDK documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).** You can authenticate with [<abbr title="Amazon Web Services">AWS</abbr>](../../data-models/aws/index.md) via an instance profile, an access key, or profiles.
+**Resoto supports the authentication mechanisms described in the [Boto3 SDK documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).** You can authenticate with [<abbr title="Amazon Web Services">AWS</abbr>](../../reference/data-models/aws/index.md) via an instance profile, an access key, or profiles.
 These credentials can be defined in the Resoto Worker configuration or as environment variables.

 <Tabs groupId="auth-method">
 <TabItem value="configuration" label="Resoto Worker Configuration">